belousa/tank-chassis/README.md

 The spacer furthest away from the motors is quite a bit higher than the other two, so I had to drill a large hole to let it through my top.
 I used 1/8" PVC board for the top.
 With that, I ended up adding 3 washers under the top to level the board on the high spacer with the two low spacers.

+I printed the entire drawing on an index card, then taped it to the PVC board and drilled the holes through the card.

 # Results

 This is what the final result looks like: ![final](images/final.jpg)